maderahano/maderahano/README.md

 ![Cover Page](https://github.com/maderahano/maderahano/blob/main/CoverImage.png)

-I am a Software Engineer who likes to do problem solving in a program (Even though it's stressful).
-Some of the technologies I enjoy working with are Java, Go, and Terraform.
-For now, there are several technologies that I'm interested in learning about in the future for the benefit of my project, namely Kubernetes, Ansible, Flask, and PyTorch.
+I am a Software Engineer experienced in utilizing programming languages such as Java, Golang, Python, and C to develop robust solutions.
+With a strong foundation in software development, I am well-equipped to tackle a wide range of challenges.
+Additionally, I have expertise in DevOps engineering, utilizing tools like Terraform and Ansible to streamline deployment processes.
+I am proficient in working with cloud services such as AWS and Digital Ocean.

 ## 💥 Stats